Detailed Guide forCement Masons and Concrete Finishers in San Diego County

 What Wages and Benefits Can I Expect?

 Cement Masons’ and Concrete Finishers’ wages in California differ widely depending on job duties and responsibilities, work experience, type of industry, and location of the work.
 Workers in large cities usually earn higher wages than those who work in smaller towns and rural areas.

-The median wage in 2016 for Cement Masons and Concrete Finishers in California is $48,370 annually, or $23.26 hourly.
-The median wage for Cement Masons and Concrete Finishers in San Diego County is $50,901 annually, or $24.47 hourly.
+The median wage in 2016 for Cement Masons and Concrete Finishers in California was $48,370 annually, or $23.26 hourly.
+The median wage for Cement Masons and Concrete Finishers in San Diego County was $50,901 annually, or $24.47 hourly.
 The median is the point at which half of the workers earn more and half earn less.

 Cement Masons and Concrete Finishers typically receive benefits that include vacation, health insurance, and retirement plans.
 For union members, the benefit packages are negotiated in contracts between employers and unions.